+Cluster flies, house flies and stable flies (among others) are known for spreading at least 200 known pathogens and parasites to humans, ranging from diarrhea to tuberculosis.
 Flies use decaying matter in virtually every aspect of their life cycle.
 They breed in and around manure, garbage containers, and decaying vegetables, while feasting on animal feces and kitchen waste as their food source.
-Their mouths have the ability to pick up a number of harmful bacteria due to its spongy nature, making them perfect disease-bearing agents.
-Flies can carry a number of bacteria and viruses that can have dangerous implications for humans, ranging from diarrhea to tuberculosis.
+Their mouths have a spongy nature, which helps them pick up a number of harmful bacteria.

-A fly digests its food by first liquefying the matter with its spittle, moistening the food source to make it easily digestible.
-This is how they’re able to transfer the harmful bacteria and why having an infestation is particularly troubling in a restaurant setting.
-A couple of flies could enter your kitchen, spread their germs around the prepared food, and plant their bacteria without leaving a noticeable sign of their presence.
+Flies digest their food by liquefying the matter with their saliva.
+This is how they’re able to transfer harmful bacteria onto your prepared food without leaving a noticeable sign of their presence.
 Flies inhabiting your kitchen have the potential for a disastrous health outcome for your patrons.

 Defending Your Kitchen